hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Read the professions of each stage-buffoon,
 >
-> Who'll teach you grace, tho' he's a pantaloon;
+> Who'll teach you grace, though he's a pantalon;
 >
 > You'll find each sorry down, who makes wry faces,
 >